-Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency monitoring of Evidence compliance of Plants for transplant should only be removed from areas that are going to be cleared.
+Impact Management Actions Responsible person Method complementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Plants for transplant should only be removed from areas that are going to be cleared.
 Perennial grasses, shrubs, succulents and geophytes are all potentially suitable candidates for transplant.
 Transplants should be placed within a similar environment from where they came in terms of aspect, slope and soil depth.
 Transplants must remain within the site and may not be transported off the site.
 Some species can also grow from cuttings and branches of many succulent species can be rooted in the field.
 Use of soil savers On steep slopes (unlikely on the development site) and areas where seed and organic matter retention is low, it is recommended that soil savers are used to stabilise the soil surface.
-Soil savers are synthetic materials, usually constructed of organic material such as hemp or jute and are usually applied in areas where traditional rehabilitation techniques are not likely to succeed.
+Soil savers are synthetic materials, usually constructed of organic material such as hemp or jute and are usually applied in areas where traditional rehabilitation techniques are not likely to suppose the same and the supposed in areas where traditional rehabilitation techniques are not likely to suppose the same areas are not likely to suppose the same are not suppose the same areas are not suppose th in areas where traditional rehabilitation techniques are not likely to succeed.
 In areas where soil saver is used, it should be pegged down to ensure that is captures soil and organic matter flowing over the surface.
 Soil saver may be seeded directly once applied as the holes in the material catch seeds and provide suitable microsites for germination.
 Alternatively, fresh mulch containing seed can be applied to the soil saver.
-General recommendations Progressive rehabilitation is a crucial element of the rehabilitation strategy and should - Donce re-vegetated, areas should be protected to prevent trampling and erosion.
+General recommendations Progressive rehabilitation is a crucial element of the rehabilitation strategy and should be implemented where feasible.
+Once re-vegetated, areas should be protected to prevent trampling and erosion.
 No construction equipment, vehicles or unauthorised personnel should be allowed onto areas that have been vegetated.
 Where rehabilitation sites are located within actively grazed areas, they should be fenced.
 Fencing should be removed once a sound vegetative cover has been achieved.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on party for Frequency of monitoring Evidence of compliance Any runnels, erosion channels or washaways developing after revegetation should be backfilled and consolidated and the areas restored to a proper stable condition.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on party for Frequency of monitoring Evidence o compliance f Any runnels, erosion channels or washaways developing after revegetation should be backfilled and consolidated and the areas restored to a proper stable condition.